This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Slice the chicken breast across grain with at least 1 inch wide each piece.
-Mix in the Marinade and make sure all pieces are well coated.
-Marinate the meat for at least 30 minutes in the refrigerator.
+• Slice the chicken breast against the grain into pieces that are at least 1 inch (2.5 cm) wide.
+Mix in the marinade, ensuring all pieces are well coated.
+Marinate the chicken in the refrigerator for at least 30 minutes.

-- Take out the marinated chicken from the refrigerator.
-Insert the wooden skewers through the meat lengthwise.
-Grill the Sate for 4 minutes on each side or until desired tenderness.
+• Remove the marinated chicken from the refrigerator.
+Thread the chicken onto wooden skewers lengthwise.
+Grill the satay for 4 minutes on each side, or until it reaches your desired tenderness.

-- Serve with Peanut Sauce and some sliced cucumber.
+• Serve with peanut sauce and sliced cucumber.

 Notes